 Why VfB Stuttgart will advance against Celtic in the UEFA Europa League

-VfB Stuttgart have their sights set on reaching the UEFA Europa League round of 16, but must first navigate a two-legged play-off tie against Celtic.
-We take a look at why Sebastian Hoeneß's charges can be confident of going through.
+After cruising to a 4-1 first-leg win in Glasgow, VfB Stuttgart have their sights set on reaching the UEFA Europa League round of 16 at Celtic's expense.
+We take a look at why Sebastian Hoeneß's charges can expect to advance.

 Stuttgart in sensational form

-Stuttgart are among Germany's most in-form teams, winning six of nine games since the winter break.
-Including the club's final three games of 2025, they have won eight of their last 12, losing just twice.
+Stuttgart are among Germany's most in-form teams, having won eight of their 12 encounters since the winter break.
+Including the club's final three games of 2025, they have won 10 of their last 15, losing just twice.

 This strong run has kept Stuttgart firmly in contention for UEFA Champions League qualification, as well as seeing Die Schwaben reach the Europa League knockout phase and DFB Cup semi-finals.